rchrdchn/website-optimization/README.md

 #### Part 2: Optimize Frames per Second in pizza.html

-To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
-You will find instructive comments in main.js.
+To optimize views/pizza.html, I had to modify views/js/main.js until frames per second rate is 60 fps or higher.
+All optimization can be found in the comments in main.js.

 You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).